 9.1.
 What happens if the application is withdrawn or the written agreement terminated?

 If, after the relevant deadlines, the manufacturer withdraws its application for conformity assessment, or if the written agreement between notified body and manufacturer is terminated, the conditions set out in Article 120(3c), point (e), MDR are not met any more; the transitional period therefore ceases to apply.
-However, if the manufacturer terminates the contract with a notified body and simultaneously enters into a contract with another notified body, to which the application is transferred, the conditions set out in Article 120(3c), point (e), MDR are considered to be still met and the transitional period continues to apply, provided that also the other conditions are met.
+However, if the manufacturer or the notified body terminates the written agreement and the manufacturer simultaneously enters into a written agreement with another notified body, to which the application is transferred, the conditions set out in Article 120(3c), point (e), MDR are considered to be still met and the transitional period continues to apply, provided that also the other conditions are met.
 The arrangements for the change of notified body should be defined in an agreement between the manufacturer, the incoming notified body and the outgoing notified body in analogy with the principles laid down in Article 58 MDR.
 This kind of change of notified body may occur, for example, when the manufacturer intends to make use of available capacity of another notified body e.g. when the incoming notified body has been newly designated under the MDR or when the outgoing notified body has capacity constraints.
-The manufacturer should make sure that the evidence demonstrating that its legacy device benefits from the extended transitional period is updated after the change of notified body, such as its self-declaration and the notified body's confirmation letter (see question no 7 of this document).
+The manufacturer should make sure that the documentation demonstrating that its legacy device benefits from the extended transitional period is updated after the change of notified body, such as its self-declaration and the notified body's confirmation letter (see question no 7 of this document).

-In contrast, the transitional period should not continue to apply where the manufacturer changes the notified body in case of (imminent) refusal of an application or certificate due to non-compliance with MDR requirements.
+In contrast, the transitional period should not continue to apply where, after the relevant deadlines, the manufacturer changes the notified body as a reaction to the notified body's reasoned decision to refuse the manufacturer's application or to refuse the issuance of a certificate due to non-compliance with relevant MDR requirements.

 9.2.
 What is the impact of changes related to the manufacturer during the transitional period?